 CTs are ordered for many reasons.
 Typical conditions or symptoms that the test can help evaluate include:

 CT scans use a combination of x-rays (radiation) and computer technology.
 Cross-sectional imaging takes many pictures very quickly.
 Exactly how each CT is performed is tailored to your child's weight and age, and which body part is being imaged.
 All of our equipment and protocols provide the least amount of radiation necessary.
-Learn more about how we are committed to reducing radiation doses in children.

 When your child has a CT, they are brought to the room and placed on the imaging table.
 Most often children lay on their backs, but scans can be done in any position.

 A child may go in the machine head first or feet first, depending on the body part being imaged.
 Whenever possible, we have your child go in feet first so their head and hands are outside where you can hold them.
 We use “seatbelts” to keep your child secure.

 With younger children, the technologist may do a “practice run.”
 Usually, two sets of pictures are taken.
 Also depending on the CT type, your child may have to hold his or her breath.
 The technologist first explains this so the mechanized voice giving breathing directions does not startle your child.